The ponderomotive Lorentz force: Introduction

-Almost a century has passed since the appearance of the original paper by Brouwer \cite{Brouwer} which analyzed the motion of a particle in a rotating saddle potential.
-Brouwer considered a particle sliding without friction on a saddle surface in the presence of gravity, as in Figure~\ref{fig:saddlefig}, and analyzed the linearized equations near the equilibrium.
+Almost a century has passed since Brouwer analyzed the motion of a particle in a rotating saddle potential \cite{Brouwer}.
+Brouwer considered a particle sliding without friction on a rotating saddle surface in the presence of gravity, and analyzed the linearized equations near the equilibrium.
 One consequence of this analysis was the conclusion that the equilibrium is linearly stable if the two principal curvatures are equal and the rotation is sufficiently rapid.
-The rotating saddle problem arises in numerous settings in physics, a long list of which can be found in \cite{Kirillov2003} and \cite{Kirillov-Levi2}.
-We mention only one example: the motion of asteroids near the equilateral Lagrangian points $ L4$ and $ L5$.
+The rotating saddle problem arises in numerous settings in physics, a long list of which can be found in \cite{Kirillov2003} and \cite{Kirillov-Levi1}.
+We mention only one example here: the motion of asteroids near the equilateral Lagrangian points $ L4$ and $ L5$.
 The same old problem acquired new relevance starting in the 1990s due to physical applications---a rotating saddle potential can be used to trap charged particles, for instance---and it has since been studied more extensively, both analytically and numerically \cite{HB2005,Kirillov2011}.

 Stabilization caused by rapid rotation of the saddle is, at least at the first glance, quite counterintuitive, although it admits a simple heuristic explanation.
-However, the surprise does not end there.

-A related phenomenon which shares this counterintuitive defiance of gravity is the stabilization of an inverted pendulum through rapid vibration of its pivot; this was discovered more than a century ago (1908) by Stephenson \cite{stephenson} but is often referred to as the Kapitsa effect, having been studied by Kapitsa \cite{Kapitsa1951} in the 1950s.
+A related phenomenon which shares this counterintuitive defiance of gravity with the rotating saddle is the stabilization of an inverted pendulum through rapid vibration of its pivot; this was discovered more than a century ago (1908) by Stephenson \cite{stephenson} but is often referred to as the Kapitsa effect, having been studied by Kapitsa \cite{Kapitsa1951} in the 1950s.
 In fact, the inverted pendulum was a motivation for the invention of the Paul trap used to confine charged particles, for which W. Paul was awarded the 1989 Nobel Prize in physics \cite{Paul1990}.
 The Kapitsa effect also has unexpected connections to differential geometry \cite{Levi1998} and non-holonomic systems \cite{Weckesser}.